philipwalton/blog/_articles/measuring-your-sites-responsive-breakpoint-usage.md

 ## Reporting breakpoint usage

-I don't want to spend too much time talking about how to view your data in Google Analytics, but since this article deals with custom dimensions, and reporting on custom dimensions is a slightly advanced topic, I think it warrants at least a mention.
+I don't want to spend too much time talking about how to view your breakpoint data in Google Analytics, but since this article deals with custom dimensions, and reporting on custom dimensions is a slightly advanced topic, I think it warrants at least a mention.

 To view the custom dimension data you've collected in Google Analytics you'll need to create a [custom report](https://support.google.com/analytics/answer/1033013?hl=en&ref_topic=1012046).
 You can create a custom report following [these instructions](https://support.google.com/analytics/answer/1151300?hl=en&ref_topic=1012046).
 When asked, select a report type of either "Explorer" or "Flat Table".
 The metric you choose is up to you (pageviews is probably a good start), and the dimension will be whatever you named your custom dimension.